Abdulhameed003/LearnAngular/README.md

 # LearnAngular
-This project is a measn to learn angular JS. feel free to browse thruogh the code and copy.
+This project is a means to learn angularJS. feel free to browse thruogh the code and copy.